bezebee/MS4/README.md

 - As a shopper I want to be able to Easily view the total of my purchases at any time to avoid spending too much

 #### Registration and User Accounts
-- As a registered shopper I want to be able to Easily register for an account so I can have a personal account and be able to view my profile
+- As a registered shopper I want to be able to easily register for an account so I can have a personal account and be able to view my profile
-- As a registered shopper I want to be able to Easily login or logout so I can access my personal account information
+- As a registered shopper I want to be able to easily login or logout so I can access my personal account information
-- As a registered shopper I want to be able to Easily recover my password in case I forget it so I can recover access to my account
+- As a registered shopper I want to be able to easily recover my password in case I forget it so I can recover access to my account
-- As a registered shopper I want to be able to Receive an email confirmation after registering so I can verify that my account registration was successful
+- As a registered shopper I want to be able to receive an email confirmation after registering so I can verify that my account registration was successful
-- As a registered shopper I want to be able to Have a personalised user profile so I can view my personal order history and order confirmations and save my payment information
+- As a registered shopper I want to be able to have a personalised user profile so I can view my personal order history and order confirmations and save my payment information
-- As a registered shopper I want to be able to Add my own personalised design so I can view all my designs and choose which one I would like to order
+- As a registered shopper I want to be able to add my own personalised design so I can view all my designs and choose which one I would like to order
-- As a registered shopper I want to be able to Place an order for my personalised design so I can have my design made into pin, keyring or a piece of stationery
+- As a registered shopper I want to be able to place an order for my personalised design so I can have my design made into pin, keyring or a piece of stationery
-- As a registered shopper I want to be able to Easily contact the store owner with any queries I might have so I can ask any questions I may have
+- As a registered shopper I want to be able to easily contact the store owner with any queries I might have so I can ask any questions I may have

 #### Sorting and searching
-- As a shopper I want to be able to Sort the list of available products so I can easily identify the best rated, best priced and categorically sorted products
+- As a shopper I want to be able to sort the list of available products so I can easily identify the best rated, best priced and categorically sorted products
-- As a shopper I want to be able to Sort a specific category of products so I can find best priced or best rated product in a specific category or sort the product in that category by name
+- As a shopper I want to be able to sort a specific category of products so I can find best priced or best rated product in a specific category or sort the product in that category by name
-- As a shopper I want to be able to Sort multiple categories of products simultaneously so I can find the best priced or best rated products across board categories, such as pins or keyrings
+- As a shopper I want to be able to sort multiple categories of products simultaneously so I can find the best priced or best rated products across board categories, such as pins or keyrings
-- As a shopper I want to be able to Search for a product by name or description so I can find a specific product I'd like to purchase
+- As a shopper I want to be able to search for a product by name or description so I can find a specific product I'd like to purchase
-- As a shopper I want to be able to Easily see what I have searched for and the number of results so I can quickly decide whether the product I want is available
+- As a shopper I want to be able to easily see what I have searched for and the number of results so I can quickly decide whether the product I want is available
 Purchasing and Checkout
-- As a registered shopper I want to be able to Easily select quantity of a product when purchasing it so I can ensure I am selecting correct product and a correct quantity
+- As a registered shopper I want to be able to easily select quantity of a product when purchasing it so I can ensure I am selecting correct product and a correct quantity
-- As a registered shopper I want to be able to View items in my bag to be purchased so I can identify the total cost of my purchase and all items I will receive
+- As a registered shopper I want to be able to view items in my bag to be purchased so I can identify the total cost of my purchase and all items I will receive
-- As a registered shopper I want to be able to Adjust the quantity of individual items in my bag so I can easily make changes to my purchase before checkout
+- As a registered shopper I want to be able to adjust the quantity of individual items in my bag so I can easily make changes to my purchase before checkout
-- As a registered shopper I want to be able to Easily enter my payment information  so I can check out quickly and with no hassle
+- As a registered shopper I want to be able to easily enter my payment information  so I can check out quickly and with no hassle
-- As a registered shopper I want to be able to Feel that my personal and payment information is safe and secure so I can confidently provide the needed informatoin to make a purchase
+- As a registered shopper I want to be able to feel that my personal and payment information is safe and secure so I can confidently provide the needed informatoin to make a purchase
-- As a registered shopper I want to be able to View an order confirmation after checkout so I can verify that I have not made any mistakes
+- As a registered shopper I want to be able to view an order confirmation after checkout so I can verify that I have not made any mistakes
-- As a registered shopper I want to be able to Receive an email confirmation after checking out so I can keep the records of my purchases
+- As a registered shopper I want to be able to receive an email confirmation after checking out so I can keep the records of my purchases

 #### Admin and Store Management
-- As a store owner Add a product as this would enable me to add new items to my store
+- As a store owner I want to be able to add a product as this would enable me to add new items to my store
-- As a store owner Edit/Update product to apply any changes, be it in price, description, image or other product criteria
+- As a store owner I want to be able to Edit/Update product to apply any changes, be it in price, description, image or other product criteria
-- As a store owner Delete a product Remove product if they are no longer for sale
+- As a store owner I want to be able to delete a product remove product if they are no longer for sale

 ## Design

 #### Font

+Throughout the project there is only one font used, which is Montserrat at various weighs.
+The aim is to make this website as minimalist and clean as possible, to make the neumorphic effect stand out more.

 #### Color Scheme

 The use of neumorphic design througout the page influenced a decision of one main color being used.
 The color used throughout the page is pale and light, almost white, as this ensures best effectivens of the design style.

 <p align="center"><img src="https://res.cloudinary.com/dugnokxox/image/upload/v1609881480/ms4%20images/Screenshot_2021-01-05_at_21.17.21_nua89x.png" alt="Database Structure"></p>

 #### Wireframes